 Other Countries Included in the Visa Waiver Programme (VWP)

 Citizens of the following countries are also included in the Visa Waiver Programme and thus can enter the United States for up to 90 days with a valid passport, filling out the ESTA form 72 hours before traveling.

 Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan.

 Where to Obtain a Visa For Countries Not Included in the VWP

 Citizens of countries not mentioned previously will have to obtain a visa before traveling to the United States.
 We recommend asking for more information at the Embassy of the United States of your country.

-For more information, visit the official traveling to the United States website:
+For further information, we recommend you visit the official traveling to the United States website: